CasimirKnights/Ramtastic/Ramtastic/Bass/README.md

 # The Bass Theorem 🐟

-**Author**: C. Forrester (Adauriel)
+**Author**: C. Forrester
 **Formalization**: Lean 4 + Mathlib · Zero `sorry` · Zero custom axioms
-**Named by**: Adauriel.
-"Bass" = the lowest note, the fish in the deep, the foundation, the base, the frequency you feel but don't hear, the thing that holds everything together and nobody notices.
+**Named by**: "Bass" = the lowest note, the fish in the deep, the foundation, the base, the frequency you feel but don't hear, the thing that holds everything together and nobody notices.

 ---